JDT Inc.

 • CRM architecture document

 Property model, lifecycle stages, segmentation logic, integration map.
-The codified version of how the CRM is supposed to work.
+How the CRM is supposed to work, in writing.

 • Implementation & migration

-Setup, refactor, or migration — across HubSpot, Salesforce, Klaviyo, Close, Attio, depending on fit.
+Setup, refactor, or migration across HubSpot, Salesforce, Klaviyo, Close, or Attio, depending on fit.

 • Lifecycle journeys

-Welcome, onboarding, post-purchase, reactivation, win-back, expansion — each as a documented program with metrics and ownership.
+Welcome, onboarding, post-purchase, reactivation, win-back, and expansion, each as a documented program with metrics and an owner.

 • Email & SMS calendar

-A standing send calendar with editorial direction, scheduled, written under brand voice — ongoing, not a one-time deliverable.
+A standing send calendar with editorial direction, scheduled and written in your brand voice.
+Ongoing, not a one-time deliverable.

 • Reporting dashboards

-CRM-side dashboards on lifecycle KPIs, list health, deliverability, and program contribution — visible to leadership without a manual export.
+Dashboards on lifecycle KPIs, list health, deliverability, and program contribution, visible to leadership without a manual export.

 Where AI changes the math